SauravGanguly/Jupyter-Notebook-Lab-Server-with-AWS-EC2-for-Python/README.md

 ```     sudo supervisorctl reread       ```
 ```     sudo supervisorctl update       ```

-## 8. Navigate to your ip in web browser
+## 8. Navigate to your Elastic ip in web browser
 Boom!
 You now have a jupyter notebook server.

 ## 9. Thank you and next steps: